I want to get

 Reach out to your loved ones when you are experiencing the heavy emotions that come with managing recovery.
 Let your friends and family know that you would like them to be part of your support team — to check in and encourage you to stick with your treatment.
 Speak to others who have battled their own drug and alcohol challenges and come through to lead a full life afterwards.

 Remind yourself what it is that you love doing — activities that make you happy and relaxed and that will keep you occupied while you get back on track.
-It could be meditation, exercise, painting, music — anything that will distract your mind and help you to feel happy.
+It could be spending time outdoors, exercise, cookouts, music — anything that will distract your mind and help you to feel happy.

 Image of a man lying on a couch with headphones, listening to music